aha-app/aha-services/docs/github_issues.md

 ## Configuration

-You need to be a Product Owner in Aha! to set up this integration.
+You need to be an owner in Aha! to set up this integration.

 Please carefully follow these instructions to ensure that the integration is properly configured.